LowNightSnack/lownightsnack.github.io/index.md

 ## Welcome to Mamoor's GitHub Page ;)

-You can use the [editor on GitHub](https://github.com/MamoorJaanKhan/mamoorjaankhan.github.io) to propose cahnges and preview the content in my website.
+You can use the [editor on GitHub](https://github.com/MamoorJaanKhan/mamoorjaankhan.github.io) to propose changes and preview the content in my website.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+#About Markdown

 ### Markdown